microsoft/ComplianceCxE/docs/playbooks/fsicc.md

     <figcaption>Figure 4: Select Keyword Dictonary</figcaption>
 </figure>

-This will open a new window which we are required to uploade our csv or txt file and name our dictonary.
+This will open a new window which we are required to upload our csv or txt file and name our dictonary.

 <figure>
     <img src="../../playbooks/img/fsi/picture5.png" align="left"/>